mrkale/NodeMCU-WifiDoubleSwitch/README.md

 The state of pins in the script is considered as the initial state after power up the ESP8266 and is predefined for active low relays initially turned off, which are expected to be controlled by the ESP8266.
 The numbering of pins is suitable for ESP8266-01, which the project is primarily aimed to.

-In spite of just two pins defined in the configuration table, it can be extended by whatever number of other pins with corresponding updates in HTML templates in order to control more output devices.
+*In spite of just two pins defined in the configuration table, it can be extended by whatever number of other pins with corresponding updates in HTML templates in order to control more output devices.*

 config_switch.lua
 ==
 The script creates the configuration table for rendering HTML pages with help of Bootstrap classes and the table for HTTP headers.
-This script may be updated only if you wish to change the visual and color appearance of HTML pages.
+This script may be updated only if you wish to change the visual and color appearance of HTML pages and/or *assign different gpio state to pin  state*.

+	Current gpio state of pins is set for low active relays.

 tmpl_cache.lua
 ==